 Service delays due to lengthy checks at the Estonian-Russian border

 Dear passengers, we remind you of the need to take into account possible long checks and queues when passing through border and customs controls at the border between Russia and Estonia.
 This is especially true when transferring from regular buses to other types of transport.
-Allow at least three hours for your transfer arrival time.
+Allow at least four hours for your transfer arrival time.

 Baltic Shuttle cannot in any way influence the duration of border checks, which lead to significant delays for buses on route Tallinn — Saint Petersburg — Tallinn.